Cloudera AI requirements (OCP)

 Control Plane N/A 250 GB N/A

-N/A 1.5 TB per workspace 1 TB per workspace (dependent on size of user files)
+N/A 1.5 TB per workbench 1 TB per workbench (dependent on the size of the user files)

 NFS